 If you were in an accident and were driving without insurance, do not lie or produce a fake insurance card.
 Lying will only make the situation worse for you.
 Calmly explain to the other driver and the police, if they arrive, that you are uninsured.

 First, document your injuries and any property damage to your vehicle and the other driver’s vehicle.
-Although there are penalties for driving without insurance, fault is not determined by who has insurance coverage.
+Although there are penalties for driving without insurance, fault is not determined by who has insurance coverage and who does not.
 Fault is determined by who is responsible for causing the crash.
 Suppose the other driver admits that he was not paying attention when he rear-ended you on Martin Luther King Jr. Boulevard in Charlotte, North Carolina.
-In that event, his insurance company should be responsible for any bodily injury or property damage he caused.
-Also, be on the lookout for any witnesses who can give a statement to the police offer about who caused the crash.
+In that event, his insurance company should be responsible for any bodily injury or property damage he caused you, even if you don’t have insurance.
+Also, be on the lookout for any witnesses who can give a statement to the police officer about who caused the crash.

 If you have been involved in a car or motorcycle accident and did not have car insurance at the time, it is important for you to contact an experienced personal injury attorney to help you with your case.